conwetlab/wstore/README.md

 # CentOS/RedHat
 $ service mongod start
 </pre>

+You can execute the script *setup.sh* to perform the complete installation. **Please note that this script should be run as an user without using sudo (no root permissions are needed, although root user is allowed).** Executing the script using sudo will cause Python and Django packages to be installed in the system, not in the virtualenv, which can cause WStore not working properly or even break your system if using CentOS.

+    $ ./setup.sh

 The setup.sh script will also offers you a wizard to ease the configuration process.
 This wizard will generate the settings.py file for you, so if you follow the wizard, you can avoid following the Configuration section (unless you want to introduce some specific configuration).
 However, it is highly recommended to read the Configuration section for a better understanding of the parameters.
 To use this wizard, just type 'y' when asked: